ashlanserrao/ekta-ai/README.md

 3. **RAG handles the static knowledge.** Non-live questions (facilities, transit, rules, sustainability) are answered from a `sentence-transformers` + `FAISS` semantic index over a curated stadium-facts file, injected as context.
 4. **The Operations Copilot makes it proactive, not just reactive.** It fits a short-horizon trend to each zone's recent telemetry, projects density ~5 minutes ahead (with ETA-to-critical and the feeding gate), and asks the LLM to synthesize an executive summary + prioritized actions — moving from "answer on demand" to "predict and prescribe."
 5. **Reliability is designed in.** Every GenAI path has a deterministic fallback (mock mode, offline RAG, rule-based alerts/Copilot), a retry + circuit breaker guards the Groq calls, and staff tool-queries render deterministically to cut latency.
 The app stays fully functional even with no API key or no network.
+6. **One twin, two live portals.** A shared landing page (with a lightweight demo login) routes fans and staff into purpose-built, sidebar-navigated workspaces — both subscribed to the same SQLite twin over a Server-Sent Events stream, so gate/zone status updates push to the UI in real time instead of being polled.

 ---